 Probationary Test of Mortality

 Below is an excerpt from a talk, The Probationary Test of Mortality, given by Bruce R. McConkie at the University of Utah on January 10, 1982.
-It has been and continues to be, a hopeful promise and valuable piece of information relative to my pressing forward in the gospel of Jesus Christ and not giving up.
+It has been and continues to be a hopeful promise and valuable piece of information and advice, relative to my pressing forward, in the gospel of Jesus Christ and not giving up.
 Ofttimes in my life, I have felt overwhelmed with all that is expected to gain salvation.
-When I have these feelings of inadequacy, I remember this talk and refer to it.
+When I have these feelings of inadequacy I remember this talk and refer to it.
 I hope whoever reads this can know the truth of it and know that there is hope for eternal life, after doing all we can do.

 “I’d like to append to them the fact–and this is a true gospel verity–that everyone in the Church who is on the straight and narrow path, who is striving and struggling and desiring to do what is right, though is far from perfect in this life; if he passes out of this life while he’s on the straight and narrow, he is going to go on to eternal reward in his Father’s kingdom.